ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 1. This was why I may have seemed like I had "training" that put me ahead of... middle managers in tech mostly, who have no "intelligence" training, and then intelligence workers who may not be as aware of technological shifts due to being "in the field" and realize that the things I knew most of the "younger generation" that populated twitch (the development channels skew older, but, it's still younger) would know to a certain percentage.
 This type of surveillance "technique" -- audio surveillance converted to chat logs for your manager to be able to read in real time or at a later time what you were saying to your laptop -- would be the type of things children in America already knew how to, well, counter, intelligence wise.
 I just knew it because I thought streaming myself learning game development as a professional web programmer would be interesting (it was, sort of, but also a drag, streaming is a lot of effort).
 1. Use the above as an... onramp?... to what happened the week of 05-22-2022, against being pissed off that these people were selling some bullshit ass software that was obviously NOT working out, why you, felt confident doing what you did.
 Also, audio surveillance not made like, clear, is not terribly admissable in court, and if they just.. asked me about what I was saying while on "mute"... well, I was literally, actually, working on a character, I was acting.
 Woops.
 Do you want to give me something to do at work so you can judge me on that?
 Because...
 I didn't ge tmuch of that here either.
 1. Definitely a decision to be made here with regards to how much I reference _Burn Notice_ because it's almost too easy
-1. Need to decide how much of "pre Goodwin Inc" needs to be discussed.
+1. Need to decide how much of "pre Fay and Sons" needs to be discussed.
 Not sure anything outside of a quick chapter may be necessary, perhaps two.
 1. Big decision on how much of the markdown essays should be here.
 They're great but... long... and... confusing, though I wrote them that way on purpose a bit.
 1. Open a chapter / section with the pontification I've had that the second ammendment is misread wrt firearms -- the real question is when the government has tipped over into tyranny, should the citzenry have anything to do with it?
 Or just watch facsism rise and allow a new normal to be justified by a court system that is suffocated by a non working legislative system led by an executive system that seeks celebrity and fame given the success it perhaps cheated to win with doesn't satisfy it's ego?
 Again, if the government is behaving tyranical, and I didn't use firearms to stop it, how am I not just using my second ammendment right with another technology: audio surveillance?
 Originalism works in my favor, yes, albeit in my opinion, but with no bullets spent.